orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 When Market Surveillance Authorities request assistance from a Steward related to one of their projects, the Steward shall cooperate with the goal of mitigating security risk posed by the Project they are a Steward for.

 In particular, the Market Surveillance Authority may request a copy of the Security Policy.

-This requirement should be easy to fullfill for Open Source Project if they publish the Policy on their web site, or in their source code repository.
+When an Open Source Project makes public their Security Policy (for example, by publishing on the Project site and/or including in the source code repository) then the publication requirement is fulfilled.

 However, the regulation also says "in a language which can be easily understood by that authority", what might mean the language(s) of the country the market surveillance is located.
 As most Projects and